Soulsuke/archzfs-plus-kernel/README.md

 # zfs-kernels
-A script to maintain a local repository for kernels needed by archzfs.
+A script to maintain a local repository for kernels needed by archzfs and their relative ZFS packages.

+**NOTE:** ZFS packages are mirrored because updates may force the kernel to update while leaving the headers behind, breaking any eventual dkms.
+This ensures it won't happen.